 As stated previously, the data owned by each microservice is private to that microservice and can only be accessed using its microservice API.
 Therefore, a challenge presented is how to implement end-to-end business processes while keeping consistency across multiple microservices.

-However, in a microservices-based application, the Order and Product tables are owned by their respective microservices.
-No microservice should ever include databases owned by another microservice in its own transactions or queries, as shown in Figure 4-9.
+However, in a microservices-based application, the Product and Basket tables are owned by their respective microservices.
+No microservice should ever include tables/storage owned by another microservice in its own transactions, not even in direct queries, as shown in Figure 4-9.

 Figure 4-9.
-A microservice cannot directly access a table in another microservice
+A microservice can't directly access a table in another microservice

-The Ordering microservice should not update the Products table directly, because the Products table is owned by the Catalog microservice.
-To make an update to the Catalog microservice, the Ordering microservice should only ever use asynchronous communication such as integration events (message and event-based communication).
-This is how the eShopOnContainers reference application performs this type of update.
+The Catalog microservice shouldn't update the Basket table directly, because the Basket table is owned by the Basket microservice.
+To make an update to the Basket microservice, the Catalog microservice should use eventual consistency probably based on asynchronous communication such as integration events (message and event-based communication).
+This is how the eShopOnContainers reference application performs this type of consistency across microservices.

 As stated by the CAP theorem, you need to choose between availability and ACID strong consistency.
 Most microservice-based scenarios demand availability and high scalability as opposed to strong consistency.
 Mission-critical applications must remain up and running, and developers can work around strong consistency by using techniques for working with weak or eventual consistency.
 This is the approach taken by most microservice-based architectures.

-Moreover, ACID-style or two-phase commit transactions are not just against microservices principles; most NoSQL databases (like Azure Cosmos DB, MongoDB, etc.) do not support two-phase commit transactions.
+Moreover, ACID-style or two-phase commit transactions are not just against microservices principles; most NoSQL databases (like Azure Cosmos DB, MongoDB, etc.) do not support two-phase commit transactions, typical in distributed databases scenarios.
 However, maintaining data consistency across services and databases is essential.
-This challenge is also related to the question of how to propagate changes across multiple microservices when certain data needs to be redundant—for example, when you need to have the product’s name or description in the Catalog microservice and the Basket microservice.
+This challenge is also related to the question of how to propagate changes across multiple microservices when certain data needs to be redundant—for example, when you need to have the product's name or description in the Catalog microservice and the Basket microservice.

 A good solution for this problem is to use eventual consistency between microservices articulated through event-driven communication and a publish-and-subscribe system.
 These topics are covered in the section Asynchronous event-driven communication later in this guide.